A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Task Formulation

 \section{Task Formulation}

-We first present the formal definition of LTR systems following Ai et al.~\cite{ai-sigir18}.
+We first present the definition of LTR systems following Ai et al.~\cite{ai-sigir18}.
 Let $\bm{\mathcal{Q}}$ be a universal set of independent and identically distributed (i.i.d.) queries, with each query $q$ sampled from the distribution $P(q)$.
-Given a ranking model $g \in \bm{\mathcal{G}}$, let $l(g, q)$ represent the loss incurred for query $q$ when all associated documents are annotated.
+Given a query $q$, a ranking model $g \in \mathcal{G}$ predicts a relevance score for each associated item, thereby producing a ranked list for query $q$ by ordering items according to their predicted relevance.
+When ground-truth relevance annotations are available for all items associated with $q$, we can define $l(g, q)$ as a loss function that quantifies the deviation between the predicted ranking and the true relevance ranking.
 The goal of an LTR system is to find the optimal model $g$ that minimizes the total empirical loss $\hat{\bm{\mathcal{L}}}(g)$ over all models in $\bm{\mathcal{G}}$.

-Although human-annotated labels are reliable indicators of true relevance, manually annotating every query-document pair is costly, especially with millions of documents.
-Instead, LTR systems often rely on implicit feedback, such as user clicks, which is easier to collect and better reflects user intent~\cite{joachims-kdd02}.
+Although human-annotated labels are reliable indicators of true relevance, they are costly to obtain at scale.
+Instead, LTR systems often rely on implicit feedback, such as user clicks, which is easier to collect and sometimes better reflects user intent~\cite{joachims-kdd02}.
+Clicks are binary outcomes, so we model them through the conditional click probability given query--item features.
+Let $C_q^y \in \{0,1\}$ denote whether item $y$ is clicked when shown for query $q$, and let $\bm{x}_q^y$ denote the corresponding query--item features.
+We can write:

-A document click can be modeled based on its relevance to the query using query-document features.

-$C^{y}_{g}$ denotes whether document $y$ associated with query $q$ has been clicked or not. $g()$ is a ranking model that predicts click probabilities from which documents can be ranked, and it depends on the query-document features $\bm{x}$, while $\epsilon^{y}_{q,g}$ represents the error term for document $y$ with query $q$. $g()$ can be learned from click data using equation~\eqref{eq:biased_c}.
-However, since the likelihood of clicking a document is also influenced by the document's position in the ranking, directly learning from clicks will embed position bias into the ranking model $g()$.